Skip to Content

 I also added a couple of tablespoons of sugar-free maple syrup for flavor and for the added chewiness it provides.
 It’s something I experimented with when I made my keto chocolate chip cookies and found that it worked quite well.

-My recipe for keto trash can cookies uses several mix-ins, but if you don’t have the same leftover keto-friendly pantry options, use what you have.
+My recipe for gluten-free trash can cookies uses several mix-ins, but if you don’t have the same leftover keto-friendly pantry options, use what you have.

 Just keep the measurements the same and keep in mind that the macros will change accordingly.